zoetropes

 INTRODUCTION

-The zoetrope (or its real name, the phenakistoscope) is an analog animation technique originating in early 1800’s, created by Belgian physicist Joseph Plateau and Austrian professor of practical geometry, Simon Stampfer.
+The zoetrope (or its original name, the phenakistoscope) is an analog animation technique originating in early 1800’s, created by Belgian physicist Joseph Plateau and Austrian professor of practical geometry, Simon Stampfer.
 Its effectiveness as an animation is a result of the intervention of movement (rotation) plus some degree of light (either flashing or through slits in the disc), tricking your brain into interpreting the frames as a seamless moving image.
 Early phenakistoscopes are regarded as the first devices to create a fluid illusion of motion, the widespread use of which paved the way for the future of motion picture and cinema.

 In the digital age, where moving image can be captured with cameras or created with digital software, applications of the modern zoetrope have found their place primarily in the music industry, as a way of animating traditional vinyl records- or enjoyed in the art world as fine art/design pieces.